faisalk2/faisalk2/README.md

 <h1 align="center">About me!</h1>
 <p align="left">One who likes to code and live in the world of web development </p>
 <p align="left" font >I enjoy developing websites and web applications with a specialization in MERN stack.
-In My free time I love to play , cricket ,watching movies and learning about new technologies. </p>
+In My free time, I love to play, cricket, watch movies and learn about new technologies. </p>

 - 🔭 I’m currently working on my existing Projects